Frequently asked questions

 How do you price a person's future income?

-In Phase 1, we don't — the market does.
+In Phase 1, we don't.
+The market does.
 Backers decide what return they require by choosing which covenants to fund.
 In Phase 2, we introduce prediction markets on key milestones that generate probability estimates.
 In Phase 3, ML models trained on actual income trajectory data from Phase 1–2 produce DCF-based valuations using a geometric Brownian motion model with Poisson jump processes for regime changes.
 The model gets more accurate as data accumulates.

 What's the conviction score and how is it computed?